spice2x/spice2x.github.io/CONTRIBUTING.md

 Therefore, when making code changes, please be extremely careful about containing / scoping your changes.
 Make targeted bug fixes scoped to handful of game versions and hardware configuration.
 When adding new features, make it off by default, unless there is a really good reason to make it the default.
 If you make a new default, add an option that disables it so that users can opt out as needed.

-Lastly, watch out for legacy OS compatibility.
-Currently, the minimum support floor is Windows 7.
-If you use any Windows API, make sure it's supported in Windows 7.
-If you need to use API that is not present in Windows 7, you must not directly link against it, otherwise spice will fail to launch on older OSes.
-Take a look at Windows 8 touch code (win8.cpp) for examples on how to discover OS APIs via pointers.

 ### Code quality requirements

 * Test for regressions, at least in and around the component you are modifying: